 This option allows you to create a corridor ignition off alarm associated to a particular corridor.

 You can manage all the created corridors under the Administration > Areas folder.

-If you want to know how to visualize the corridors on the map, click here.
+If you want to know how to create a corridor, click here.

 If you need further clarification, please contact your Frotcom Certified Partner.
 You can find the contacts of the Frotcom Certified Partners here.